Bridgerland Technical College

 Regulatory Citations: HEA Section 485; HEOA (Public Law 110-315); 20 USC 1092; 34 CFR 668.41-49; Family Education Rights to Privacy Act of 1974

-The school will annually provide a Notice directly to all enrolled students describing the availability of the required consumer information and will provide a paper copy of this information upon request.
+The college will annually provide a notice directly to all enrolled students describing the availability of the required consumer information and will provide a paper copy of this information upon request.

 Contact Information for Assistance in Obtaining Institutional or Financial Aid Information